Top Things To Do In Amsterdam, Netherlands

 Hallo!
 Hello!

 We’re very excited to share our love of Amsterdam with you!
 We lived in this beautiful capital city of the Netherlands for four years.
-It continues to rank in the Top 10 of Countries to Live In.
+It inspired the creation of KeeKee’s Big Adventures and is the 4th book in the KeeKee’s Big Adventures picture book series.

 The Netherlands is made up of 12 provinces; two of them are North and South Holland.
 That’s why you often hear people refer to the area as Holland.
 These two provinces are the country’s main cities, including Amsterdam.